 Just as London grew astride the River Thames, Paris was divided and defined by the Seine.
 This river flowed through the city centre in a north-east direction.
-Like most urban rivers of its era, the Seine was heavily polluted and ran thick with industrial waste and human and animal effluent.
+Like most urban rivers of its era, the Seine was heavily polluted and ran thick with industrial waste, human sewage and animal effluent.
 On both sides of the Seine, Paris was divided into a series of faubourgs (suburbs).
 The faubourgs on the southern or left bank of the Seine sat on higher ground that was less prone to flooding.
 These areas housed the city’s wealthier population.
 The Faubourg Saint-Germain, south-west of central Paris, straddled the road to Versailles and contained the city’s grandest, most opulent homes and châteaux.
 This quarter also contained Paris’ military infrastructure: the Hôtel des Invalides, the military college and the Champ de Mars parade ground.
 The faubourgs directly south of the city housed its universities and colleges such as the Sorbonne.
 The majority of Paris’ industries and working class occupied the suburbs north and east of the Seine.
 The most unruly of these suburbs, the Faubourg Saint-Antoine, sat on the city’s eastern fringes, in the shadow of the Bastille fortress.
 Almost all of Paris was surrounded by a high wall, constructed both for defence and to stop goods moving into the city without the appropriate duties or taxes being levied.

 Richard D. Burton, historian